-How did you attain to this degree ?-By the benefit of a grip and pass-word.
+How did you attain to this degree?-By the benefit of a grip and pass-word.
 The name of the grip is Jachin; that of the pass-word Shibboleth, which denotes plenty, and is represented by a sheaf of wheat suspended near a water-ford.
 (Allyn.)
 Did you ever work?
 Yes, in the building of the temple.
 Where did you receive your wages?
 In the middle chamber, which I entered through the porch, by seven winding stairs, where I discovered two great columns or pillars.
-The name of the one on the left hand is Boaz, and denotes strength; that on the right, Jachin, which denotes to establish ; and when combined, stability; for God said, in strength will I establish this mine house, to stand firm forever.
-The house of God is the universe, which is doubtless established upon principles that will sustain it forever.
-The pillars Boaz and Jachin are imaginary props, standing at the two equinoxes east and west, to support the world.
-Here it may be remarked. that the pillar representing Boaz, or the sun, is properly said to denote strength, whereas in the apprentice's degree it is made to denote wisdom.
-Jachin signifying Isis the moon, was a necessary appendage to the creation, and perhaps may be applied metaphorically, to establish.
+The name of the one on the left hand is Boaz, and denotes strength, that on the right, Jachin, which denotes to establish; and when combined, stability; for God said, in strength will I establish this, mins house, to stand firm for ever.
+The house of God is the universe, which is doubtless established upon principles that will sustain it for ever.
+The pillars east and west, to support the world.
+Hence it may be remarked, that the pillar representing Boaz, or the sun, is properly said to denote strength, whereas in the apprentice's degree it is made to denote wisdom.
+Jachin, signifying Isis the moon, was a necessary appendage to the creation, and perhaps may be applied metaphorically, to establish.